Dmitrii Kozlovskii: 2021–2022 season: Beijing Olympics

 At the 2022 Russian Championships, Boikova/Kozlovskii placed second in both segments of the competition to take their second consecutive silver medal, 3.87 points behind rivals Mishina/Galliamov.
 Kozlovskii called it "a personal victory for us after some difficulties."

 Boikova/Kozlovskii placed third in the short program at the 2022 European Championships in Tallinn after Boikova doubled on her planned triple jump.
 Skating cleanly in the free, they were also third in that segment, taking the bronze medal.
 Alluding to the short program error, Boikova suggested, "sometimes accidents happen for the better.
 Maybe, on the contrary, this mistake helped us to concentrate more on today's work."
 On January 20, they were officially named to the Russian Olympic team.

 Competing at the 2022 Winter Olympics in the pairs event, Boikova/Kozlovskii placed fourth in the short program after Boikova had to put a hand down on the landing of their throw flip.
 In the free skate, Boikova underrotated a triple toe jump and stepped out of a throw triple loop, with the team remaining in fourth place overall.
 Both expressed disappointment with their results.

+In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships and all international competitions due to the Russian invasion of Ukraine in late February.

+2022–2023 season

+Continuing to compete domestically, Boikova/Kozlovskii won both of their Russian Cup assignments; an all Russian Grand Prix series.
+They subsequently won 2023 Russian Championships and Russian Cup Final, making them undefeated domestically the entire season.

+2023–2024 season

+The pair opened their season by winning both of their Russian Cup assignments.
+They later placed second at the 2024 Russian Championships, as well as the Russian Cup Final.